AHum-Tech/Helpdesk-L1-Homelabs/Windows Active Directory Labs/Shared Folders and Mapping Drive/README.md

 ### Mapping a Network Drive through GPO

-Here’s a polished, professional version of your paragraph:

 To map a network drive using Group Policy, open the Group Policy Management Console `gpmc.msc` and create a new GPO with a descriptive name.
 Right-click the GPO and select Edit.

-Navigate to User Configuration > Preferences > Windows Settings > Drive Maps, and for each mapping, configure the following fields: Action: Create, Location: [Shared Folder Path], and Drive: [Select Drive Letter].
+Navigate to User Configuration > Preferences > Windows Settings > Drive Maps, and for each mapping, configure the following fields: Action:Create, Location: [Shared Folder Path], and Drive: [Select Drive Letter].

 Run gpupdate /force in the command prompt to enforce Group Policy updates and ensure the policy is applied to all domain-joined devices.